JToolBar provides a component that is useful for

 Sets the margin between the tool bar's border and

 its buttons.
-Setting to null
+Setting to null causes the tool bar to

 use the default margins.
 The tool bar's default Border